dotnet/linker/docs/design/assembly-loading.md

 ### Exceptions to lazy loading

+The assembly reference closure will still be loaded in a few cases:

+- `copy`/`save` action

-When the linker default action specified via `-c` or `-u` is `copy`, we will preserve the .NET5 behavior that keeps all statically referenced assemblies (that don't override the default action).
+  When the linker input has assemblies with the `copy` or `save` actions (either specific assembly actions via `-p`, or default actions via `-c` or `-u`), we will preserve the .NET5 behavior that keeps such assemblies and their dependencies.
 For consistency with this behavior, static references of dynamically loaded assemblies will be kept as well.
-This will be done by pre-loading the reference closure of assemblies if the linker's default action is `copy`.
+This requires loading the assembly reference closure in cases where some of the references are `copy` or `save`.

-However, embedded XML, constant propagation, and branch elimination still obey the rules above, and may not be processed even when the default action is `copy`.
+  However, embedded XML, constant propagation, and branch elimination still obey the rules above, and may not be processed even when the default action is `copy` or `save`.

+- `--keep-facades`

+  This option will preserve facades from the entire reference closure, even when the facades are only referenced by unused assemblies.
+We preserve the existing behavior by loading all assembly references.

+- Looking up unqualified type names

+  These types are currently looked up in the entire reference closure, so in the worst case we may end up loading all references.
+In some cases, we might be able to match the `GetType` behavior that only searches the calling assembly and corelib.

 ## Approaches considered